My sleep had been embroidered with dim dreams,

 Excerpt from Ode on Indolence by John Keats

 This article was posted on Sunday, May 29th, 2011 at 12:24 am and is filed under Countries & Cultures, England, English, John Keats, Languages, Poems, Poems about Dreaming, Poetry, Poets.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply